 Total equity and liabilities

 Cash flow from operating activities is characterized by the income and expenses relating to the performance of the management holding functions.
 Vonovia SE only has appreciable cash flows from investing activities when acquisitions are made.
-Cash flows from financing activities regularly result from changes in Group financing and from the borrowing/repayment of debt financing following the assumption of the primary Group financing function from Vonovia Finance B.V.
+Cash flows from financing activities regularly result from changes in Group financing and from the borrowing/repayment of debt financing in the context of the Group financing function.

 Employees of Vonovia SE